ARosenswie/algonaut_coding_task/README.md

 # Algonaut Coding Task

-### Provided below are the steps to create a question-answer tool via Streamlit.
-This was created with the text-davinici-003 model with inference temperature=0.1.
+Provided below are the steps to create a question-answer tool via Streamlit.
+This was created with the text-davinci-003 model with inference temperature=0.1.
+All of the codes are located in the folder:  'coding_exercise_algonaut'.

 ## Step 1:
 Create a virtual environment with python or conda: